glycoinfo/glic-old/database/index.md

 </table>

 <h3>2-4.SugarBindDB</h3>
-The SugarBind Database (SugarBindDB) covers knowledge of glycan binding of human pathogen lectins and adhesins.
+<p>The SugarBind Database (SugarBindDB) covers knowledge of glycan binding of human pathogen lectins and adhesins.
 It is a curated database; each glycan-binding event is associated with at least one published reference.
 The core data of SugarBindDB is a triple constituted of a pathogenic agent, a lectin/adhesin and a glycan ligand.
 SugarBindDB content is displayed in views.
-All views are interconnected.<br>
+All views are interconnected.</p>
 <table>
 <tr>
 <td><strong>Data in database</strong></td>